 The Planning Commission must consider the proposed CEQA exemption together with any comments received during the public review process.
 Further, the exemption can only be approved if the Commission finds, based on the whole record before it, that there is not substantial evidence that there are unusual circumstances (including future activities) which might reasonably result in the project having a significant effect on the environment.

 Comments

-A Notice of Public Hearing was published in the Siskiyou Daily News on February 3, 2021 and mailed to property owners within 300 feet of the applicant's property.
+A Notice of Public Hearing was published in the Siskiyou Daily News on June 2, 2021 and mailed to property owners within 300 feet of the applicant's property.
+No public comments have been received.